 Also, in another blog post, I among other things explained why we should stay away from products made from oil.
 We need to ditch disposable plastic products and avoid packaging at all costs!

-My favorite swap is my stainless steel water bottle I’ve had for two years now, it is a game-changer!
+My favorite swap is a stainless steel water bottle I’ve had for four years now, it is a game-changer!

 We can all implement at least one habit that will help curb our plastic usage.